wp-plugins/catwalker/readme.txt

 = Custom "Attributes" Taxonomy =

 The hierarchical custom taxonomy "Attributes" applies to Pages as well as Posts.
-Activated it in the "Catwalker Options" section on the "Settings > Writing" page.
+Activated it in the "Catwalker Options" section on the "Settings > Writing" page, where you can also opt to make "Attributes" the default taxonomy for CatWalker functions.

 == Installation ==